Sam-Osian/PFD-toolkit/docs/index.md

 ## Background

-*PFD Toolkit* is an open-source Python package created to transform how researchers, policymakers, and analysts accessed and analysed Prevention of Future Death (PFD) reports from coroners in England and Wales.
+*PFD Toolkit* is an open-source Python package created to transform how researchers, policymakers, and analysts access and analyse Prevention of Future Death (PFD) reports from coroners in England and Wales.

 ### The problem

 PFD reports have long served as urgent public warnings — issued when coroners identified risks that could, if ignored, lead to further deaths.
-Yet despite being freely available, these reports were chronically underused.
-This was for one simple reason: they were a *nightmare* to work with.
+Yet despite being freely available, these reports are chronically underused.
+This was for one simple reason: PFD reports are a pain to analyse.
 Common issues included:

- * No straightforward way to download reports in bulk
+ * No straightforward way to download report content in bulk

  * Wildly inconsistent formats, making traditional web scraping unreliable

+ * No reliable way of automatically screening/filtering reports based on a custom query

- * No system for surfacing recurring themes
+ * No system for surfacing recurring themes, or extracting other key pieces of information

  * Widespread miscategorisation of reports, creating research limitations

- * No easy way for users to screen reports for cases relevant to their research

 As a result, valuable insights often ended up buried beneath months or even years of manual admin.
 Researchers were forced to sift through thousands of reports one by one, wrestle with patchy metadata, and code themes by hand.